 With it's thinner design, this sock does a decent job wicking and drying when the right kind of ventilation is present.
 This means that if your boot provides nice ventilation, you won't have to deal with wet or damp socks.
 However, like all options, we noticed our feet staying a little damp if boots did not vent properly.
 Since it is made up mainly of synthetic acrylic, with some integrated merino wool, it does wick moisture away from the skin, promoting dry feet, but the moisture can get stuck in the material.
 It also doesn't dry as quickly as other merino wool competitors.
 Though, it performs well enough for simple use at the resort or a simple day out in the backcountry.

 The areas of ventilation are concentrated to the underside of the foot, specifically the arch, and around the ankle.
 The body of the sock is thin enough to articulate well with the leg.
-The areas that we observed moisture build up is at the heel (where there is additional padding) and some of the material underfoot.
+The areas that we observed moisture build-up is at the heel (where there is additional padding) and some of the material underfoot.

 Offering a nice fit with thoughtfully placed areas of compression and cushioning, our testers are happy to say that it's thin enough to fit underneath a tight boot, with enough tenacity and elasticity to retain its shape.

 While this isn't the most durable sock, it'll surely last you for a season or two.
 The primarily synthetic construction does bounce back from wear and tear and will be harder to put holes in than socks made primarily of merino wool.
 In our testing period, we observed some compaction at the foot of the sock, decreasing the warmth of the product to a degree in just a few short months.
 While this occurred after just one or two cycles of wear and wash, we didn't notice the performance decreasing after that.
-Overall, it shows regular wear and tear that you'd expect from any ski or snowboard sock.
+Overall, it shows regular wear and tears that you'd expect from any ski or snowboard sock.

 Fox River offers a one-year guarantee that ensures you are happy with this product.
 This doesn't compete with an unconditional lifetime guarantee that you'll get with a Darn Tough product or even a lifetime guarantee that you'll get with an Icebreaker product.
 Overall, we'd expect an average level of durability with this product, retaining performance for a season or two.

 The Fox River Telluride has lightweight, synthetic blend construction.
 It's warm when dry, comfortable and provides decent all-around performance that will perform well during moderate days on the ski resort and day-trips into the backcountry.
-Retailing for $13 (with better deals online), you can't go wrong with this Best Buy winner.